-As the name suggests, this devilish cake is as black as sin, loaded with coffee, chocolate, cocoa, and butterscotch-y brown sugar.
+This devilish cake is loaded with coffee, chocolate, cocoa, and butterscotch-y brown sugar.
 The acidity of these deliciously dark ingredients provokes an intensely fizzy reaction from the baking soda, for a cake that bakes up fluffy and light, with no whipping or creaming of the batter—just stir everything together, and you’re done!
 Paired with mellow chocolate frosting and a crunchy layer of homemade Oreo crumbs, it’s a celebration of chocolate in every form.

 Adapted from BraveTart: Iconic American Desserts with permission from W. W. Norton.